 In Table 1 we show which climate change related shock each indicator mainly relates to.
 From this table it is apparent that the resilience to all three shocks is covered by multiple indicators.
 The selection of indicators was done by looking at complementarity of the indicators but avoiding too much overlap.
 Indicators that are complementary and possibly interact with each other are for example SOM and plant available water.
 These are possibly positively related because the plant available water is mainly influenced by soil texture and SOM.
-Animal diversity and crop diversity both to some degree included in the indicators is between Memberships to networks and cooperatives and Frequency of training since trainings may be given from the groups of networks and cooperatives.
+Animal diversity and crop diversity both to some degree included in the indicator number of income sources, with the addition of other income sources.
+A final relationship between indicators is between Memberships to networks and cooperatives and Frequency of training since trainings may be given from the groups of networks and cooperatives.
 Nevertheless, the first indicator is more focused on evaluating the social and economic safety and resilience, while the second is focused on farmer know-how and flexibility to adapt.